Marc A. Ross

 Founder - Caracal Global + Founder - Brigadoon

-Based in Washington, DC, I specialize in thought leader communications and global public policy for public affairs professionals working at the intersection of globalization, disruption, and politics.
+Based in Washington, DC, I specialize in thought leader strategy and management for senior executives working at the intersection of globalization, disruption, and politics.

 Clients hire me to ghostwrite, engage influencer networks, manage media relations, produce events, audit their communications infrastructure, consult on hiring, provide issue briefs and news generating talking points, as well as manage end to end communications projects where I assume a role of project leader and general contractor.

-I work independently but provided access to a substantial global network of collaborators with expertise in websites, graphic design, audio, video, polling, data analytics, and research.
+I work independently but provided access to a substantial global network of collaborators with expertise in websites, graphic design, audio, video, polling, online reputation management, data analytics, and research.

-Using the latest tactics of an American political campaign with expertise shaped by being a practitioner of global business communications, I help clients tell their story and build trusted relationships with all necessary stakeholders.
+Using the latest tactics of an American political campaign with expertise shaped by being a practitioner of thought leadership and global business communications, I help clients tell their story and build trusted relationships with all necessary stakeholders.

-Marc A. Ross specializes in thought leader communications and global public policy for public affairs professionals working at the intersection of globalization, disruption, and politics.
+Marc A. Ross specializes in thought leader strategy and management for senior executives working at the intersection of globalization, disruption, and politics.
 Ross has extensive experience in global business communications for companies as well as leading the advocacy operations, fundraising programs and marketing efforts for nonprofits, trade associations, and political campaigns, many for the highest offices in the United States and the United Kingdom.